 In this series the Hong Sau technique of Meditation is taught.
 Hong Sau is designed to increase powers of concentration and introspection while helping to still the mind and calm the heart.
 The course also offers many tips on how to meditate effectively, establish a daily meditation routine, and how to integrate the benefits of meditation into daily life.

 Level Three (Discipleship) The prerequisite for taking this course is to have completed the first two levels.
-In this course the Guru-Disciple relationship is explored.
+In this course the Guru-Disciple relationship is explored in greater depth.
 A Discipleship Ceremony is offered for those who feel inspired by our line of Gurus and wish to become a disciple of this path.
-When one has become a disciple, the Aum Technique of Meditation is introduced.
-This technique helps one to listen within and be absorbed by the mystical sounds that emanate from the chakras, awakening divine qualities such as inner calmness, soul expansion, unconditional love and joy.

-In order to take Kriya Initiation students must have completed these courses, and also have established a daily meditation practice using Energization, Hong Sau and Aum.
-Once all of these levels have been completed and students have a solid meditation practice, they are welcome to submit an application to take part in the Kriya Initiation.
+To receive Kriya Initiation, students must have completed these courses, and also have established a daily meditation practice using the techniques learned.
+Once all of these levels have been completed and students have a solid meditation practice, they are welcome to submit an application to take part in the Kriya Initiation Ceremony scheduled in the fall.

 For more information about Kriya Preparation through Ananda Michigan, please contact us.